Niall Boylan: Early life

 Boylan was born at St Patrick's Mother and Baby Home, and adopted after 16 months by Frank and Elizabeth Boylan.
-As a child, he was diagnosed with alopecia.
+As a child, he was diagnosed with alopecia, receiving hair restoration treatment for it.
 He was raised in Raheny, and prior to entering radio worked as a shoe salesman.

 Media career

 Boylan has previously worked for 98FM, where he was the street reporter for the Chris Barry Show, and FM104.
+In 2000, while on a live broadcast for the Chris Barry Show, Boylan was attacked in an attempted car robbery; his attacker received 12 months in prison for this.

 In 2009, he launched the radio station Real Radio, broadcast in Dublin.
 Boylan was the presenter of The Niall Boylan Show on Classic Hits 4FM.
 His show has won nine awards, including one for Best Scheduled Talk Show at the 2017 New York Festivals International Radio Program Awards, as well as several IMRO Radio Awards.
 Boylan has been described as a "shock jock" radio host.

 In September 2015, Boylan faced calls for a boycott following his interview with Molly Martens, who was convicted of manslaughter in 2015.
 Sarah Lynch-Corbett, the daughter of Limerick businessman Jason Corbett, said on X (formerly Twitter): "Niall Boylan provided a platform to #MollyMartens after she killed my father, subsequently causing ongoing harm to my life.
 I am the daughter of #JasonCorbett, who was abused by Molly Martens."

 Boylan departed his position as presenter of The Niall Boylan Show in 2024, due to his candidacy for the European Parliament legally disallowing him from broadcasting on commercial radio.